-The first report has been posted on the DHHS website.
-Additional reports will be added every quarter.
+The reports will be posted on the DHHS website every quarter.

 SA Section XVI.
 Quality Assurance and Risk Management

 DHHS Aging Services and Medical Services

 The SME has drafted a Safety Assurance Plan with input and agreement from the State.
 The plan outlines a range of recommendations that are intended to inform and support the State's actions related to ensuring the safety of and the quality of services for TPMs, both during the timeframe of this version of the IP, as well as throughout the duration of the SA.